Brett-Tanner/Journal/Mar_23.md

 - [] Invoices

   - [] Need to be able to merge invoices by moving registrations from one to another
-    - Does it matter if invoice is in the ss?
-    - Need a confirmation page?
-(I think/hope not)
+    - Should be set to in_ss and just merged, SMs will do it in the SS at the same time
     - Make sure you only get the option for valid merges

-- [] Event children

-  - [] Live update or timed refresh so SMs are notified when changes are made even with window open
-    - Refresh timer on activity
-  - [] List the coupons so SM can apply

-- [] Time Slot children

-  - [] Include all info for afternoon slot as well (options, attendance etc.)
-  - [] Add columns to show if they're coming in morning/afternoon or both
-    - [] Tally for AM/PM attendance like the main attendance col

 - Time Slots

-  - Some are priced differently, have a proper think about how to handle those
-    - Col with modifiers??
   - [] AMs can close time slots
     - still shows but says full
     - no need for automatic closing
-    - [] default registration deadline is 2pm the day before
+  - [] Default registration deadline is 2pm the day before

 - [] Emails

   - [] When new invoice is confirmed
     - Email SM saying it's been created with link to the invoice
     - Email parent with details and provisional price

 - [] Coupons

   - [] Add somewhere to add a coupon during the invoice creation process
     - SMs will add the adjustment manually
-- [] Events

-  - [] Need seasonal and single day to be separate types

 - [] Options